Faces of LifeReady

 A love of music runs in David Warren’s family.
 Now he’s the leader of the band.

 A trombonist, music-education major and world-class drum corps conductor, David hails from a musical family and grew up watching his older brother rehearse with the high school marching band.
 When his time came, the Carrollton, Ga., native took performance to the next level, joining the Illinois-based Phantom Regiment drum and bugle corps, eventually earning the honor of conducting the regiment’s 2014 and 2015 marching seasons.
 Drum Corps International, marching music’s “major league,” has recognized David with its Jim Jones Leadership Award.
 At Berry, David is assistant to the director of the wind ensemble.
 He’s also served as student manager of Ford Auditorium.

-Leah Bolden wants to earn her future.
+Bolden wanted to earn her future.
 Berry donors gave her the chance.

 Adventure is not just a passion but a profession for Alice Morgan.

 Working as outdoor leadership coordinator at Virginia’s Shenandoah University, the 2012 Berry graduate has the opportunity to kindle in others the same thrill of discovery she once felt as a student taking Berry’s Freshman Adventure Challenge course.
 That life-changing weekend revealed Alice’s true strength; afterward, she knew she had to have more.
 That “more” turned out to be three and a half years of valuable student work experience within the Berry Outdoor Leadership Development (BOLD) program and an interdisciplinary major in outdoor leadership.
 During that time, she participated in a 30-day outdoor leadership program in Alaska and a 50-day Outward Bound excursion in North Carolina.
 Later, she completed the master’s degree program in outdoor education at Scotland’s University of Edinburgh, one of the longest-standing outdoor education programs in the world.